 There are three major benefits of the NLC:

 - Less fees: There are less fees involved in becoming a nurse in multiple states or to transfer from one state to another as a nurse.
-While a nurse would have to pay additional fees to practice in more than one state or transfer to a new state, there are no additional fees when a nurse practices nursing in an additional state that is part of the NLC.
+While a nurse would have to pay additional fees to practice in more than one state or transfer to a new state if not participating in the NLC, there are no additional fees when a nurse practices nursing in an additional state that is part of the NLC.

 - Less time: There is less time involved in NLC states than there are in non-NLC states.
-A nurse may have to spend a lot of time obtaining a new license in a new state when they are not approved by the NLC.
-This is why many nurses appreciate the Nurse Licensure Compact states because of the time that is saved.
+A nurse may have to spend weeks to months obtaining a new license in a different state that does not participate in the NLC.
+Many nurses appreciate the Nurse Licensure Compact states because of the time that is saved.

 - Ease of transfer: The transfer process is easier than ever when moving from one NLC state to another.
 If a nurse must move to a new state, there is no need to pay any feeds, spend any time, or obtain any additional licenses.
-The multistate license that the nurse achieved before becoming a licensed nurse in their home state, and they can use that for any other NLC state.
+The multistate license that the nurse obtained before becoming An RN in their home state, and they can use that for any other NLC state.

 Nurse Licensure Compact Warnings